Last week, after months of planning, we were finally able to share our new-look kitchen and dining room with you.

-Although the wall has been gone for about 1.5 weeks now, we still find that were sometimes surprised when we turn round and we’re looking into another room!
+Although the wall has been gone for about 1.5 weeks now, we still find that we are sometimes surprised when we turn round and we’re looking into another room!

-Our lovely structural engineer, Paul, came round to talk though our plans and check the condition of the existing walls, ceiling, etc.
+Our lovely structural engineer, Paul, came around to talk through our plans and check the condition of the existing walls, ceiling, etc.

 He wasn’t too happy about the size of the opening being so large, but luckily he was still able to work out a way that we could have what we wanted – even if this now does involve an absolutely huge steel beam.

 There wasn’t too much prep work to do.
 The main job was to dismantle a few of our wall-hung units.

 Now you all know why we were desperate for some new storage!
 Luckily our new shelves are exactly what we needed.

 The works still aren’t completed and finishing off everything will definitely take a long while, but it’s definitely a huge step in the right direction!

 With it being one of the biggest walls in our house, it was kind of inevitable that we’d have a few sockets and a radiator attached to it.

 Ideally, this would have been sorted before building works began, but our amazing builder was happy to work around them so that they could all be removed after the wall had been knocked down.